-PF1 Understanding bigeye tuna connectivity and spatial stock structure with an emphasis on catches by the Hawaii longline fishery in the WCPO and EPO north of 10° N
+PF1 Understanding connectivity and spatial stock structure of pelagic management unit species caught within the distribution of the Hawaii longline fishery in the WCPO and EPO north of 100 N

-Bigeye is managed internationally by the Western and Central Pacific Fisheries Commission (WCPFC) and the Inter-America Tropical Tuna Commission (IATTC), and separate stock assessments are conducted for the Western and Central Pacific Ocean (WCPO) and Eastern Pacific Ocean (EPO).
-Most of the bigeye caught in the Pacific Ocean is within the equatorial band, between 10° North and 10° South, however there may also be an East/West component of the bigeye tuna's spatial connectivity in the Pacific Ocean.
+Bigeye tuna and several other pelagic management unit species are managed internationally by the Western and Central Pacific Fisheries Commission (WCPFC) and the Inter-America Tropical Tuna Commission (IATTC), and separate stock assessments are conducted for the Western and Central Pacific Ocean (WCPO) and Eastern Pacific Ocean (EPO).
+Most of the bigeye tuna, the principle species, are caught by other fisheries in the Pacific Ocean is within the equatorial band, between 100 North and 100 South, however there may also be an East/West component of the bigeye tuna's spatial connectivity in the Pacific Ocean.
 In the North Pacific off of Japan and around the Hawaii Archipelago, bigeye is also caught primarily with longline and handline fishing gears.
-Bigeye is the main target species of the Hawaii longline deep-set fishery.
+Other pelagic management unit species (billfishes, mahimahi, wahoo, etc.)

-PF1.1 - Information Gap: Connectivity between bigeye found in the equatorial band (10^o N - 10^o S) and higher latitudes is not well known, and understanding bigeye stock structure and movement continues to be priority for stock assessment and management.
-Demographics of bigeye tuna and other tuna species caught around Hawaii and United States (US) Territories are not well understood.
+PF1.1 - Information Gap: Connectivity between bigeye and other pelagic management unit species found in the equatorial band $(10^0 \text{ N} - 10^0 \text{ S})$ and higher latitudes is not well known, and understanding stock structure and movement continues to be priority for stock assessment and management.
+Demographics of bigeye tuna and other species caught around Hawaii and United States (US) Territories are not well understood.
+Under National Standards 3, the Council should define management units based on biological commonalities or on fishery dynamics.